risingwavelabs/risingwave/docs/README.md

 ## Developer guide

-After you learn about the basics of RisingWave, take a look at our [developer guide](https://risingwavelabs.github.io/risingwave/).
-It'll help you up to speed with the development process.
+After you learn about the basics of RisingWave, take a look at our [developer guide](https://risingwavelabs.github.io/risingwave/) to get up to speed with the development process.

 ## Table of Contents